NishantSingh359/Clip_Pin/README.md

 - Delete chips
 - Auto-hides shelf when you move away
 - Use [CTRAL + SPACE] to pin/unpin shelf
-- Password and OTP are protected and delete after 10 mins
 - Max 100 copy limit

 ---